prometheusresearch/baseline-codebase/src/rex.forms/README.rst

 This tool will store a Web Form Configuration file to the datastore.
 The ``instrument-uid`` parameter is the UID of the Instrument to associate the Form with, and the ``channel-uid`` parameter is the UID of the Channel to associate the Form with.
-The ``configuration`` parameter is the path to a JSON file containing the Web Form Configuration to store.
+The ``configuration`` parameter is the path to a file containing the Web Form Configuration to store.
 By default, the configuration will be associated with the latest version of the Instrument, unless the ``--version`` option is used.